brayomugo15/brayomugo15/README.md

 ## Hi there, I am Brian Mugo 👋🏾

-- 👨🏾‍💻 Currently working on Android(java).
+- 👨🏾‍💻 UI/UX esigner and currently working on Android(java).
-- ✌🏾 Looking forward opportunities and collaboration related with other android app development.
+- ✌🏾 Looking forward opportunities and collaboration related with other android app development teams.
 - 📫 I'm available to answer your android related questions on any platform.

    <p float="left">